What is NuGet?

 Studio (with NuGet 4) >= 18.3 Community & Enterprise

 - NuGet Cache (for remote activities feeds, e.g. www.myget.org):C:\Users\user\AppData\Local\NuGet\v3-cache

 - Activities extract and load location (restore location) C:\Users\user\.nuget\packages (if a job is started from Orchestrator or Tray also the processes are restored here)

 - All the packages that were installed while publishing the projects are considered listed as a dependency for that particular process.

-- This means if you have installed the packages like excel, pdf, terminal but the associated activities have not been used it will still be counted as the dependencies.
+- If the packages are installed like excel, pdf, terminal and the associated activities have not been used, it will still be counted as the dependencies.

 Where we can see the dependency?

 The .nupkg file contains the list of dependencies which can be seen via NuGet Package explorer tool.